PsionicAlch/BeesInTheTrap/README.md

 Each game runs in its own goroutine, simulating server-like behavior in a local environment.
 The core loop is built to handle both player-controlled and automated simulations, showcasing concurrency via Go channels.

-This project was built to the specifications of the technical assessment, a copy of which can be found in [OBJECTIVE.md]("https://github.com/PsionicAlch/BeesInTheTrap/blob/main/OBJECTIVE.md").
+This project was built for a technical assessment according to the specifications of the technical assessment, a copy of which can be found in [OBJECTIVE.md]("https://github.com/PsionicAlch/BeesInTheTrap/blob/main/OBJECTIVE.md").

 ## 🧩 Game Overview